Course No: INFO.3060-061; SIS Class Nbr: 10335; SIS Term: 3010

 XML (eXtensible Markup Language) picks up where HTML leaves off.
 If you've studied HTML, you've learned the Web's formatting language.
 To structure content on the Web, you will need to learn XML.
 In this introductory course, you will learn basics of XML and the DTD (Document Type Definition), XSL (the style sheet for XML), and CDF (Channel Definition Format) commonly used in push technology.

-Related Programs: Certificate in Website Design & Development, B.S. in Information Technology, A.S. in Information Technology, B.S. in Information Technology: Business Minor Option, B.S. in Information Technology - Second Degree, Certificate in Multimedia Applications
+Related Programs: A.S. in Information Technology, B.S. in Information Technology, B.S. in Information Technology - Second Degree, B.S. in Information Technology: Business Minor Option, Certificate in Multimedia Applications, Certificate in Website Design & Development

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.